SPT-Mod-Dev/SPT-Mod-Dev/README.md

 # Saving Private Tryin' Historical MP Full Changelog

-### 3.13.5 Twilight of the Game Stability
+### 3.13.5 'Twilight of the Game Stability'

 #### General
  - Axis Armour Pack warning added
- - Estonia and Lithuania annexed in to Latvia (industry focuses and focus order changed to compensate)
+ - United the Baltics
  - Iran and Afghanistan annexed in to Middle Eastern Trade Federation
  - Added additional automation to Japanese decision "Hakkō Ichiu"
  - If in the Allies, Mexico and/or Brazil joins all British wars, namely the war against the European Axis
  - Add Pacific Front tutorial tips to Brazil and Mexico
  - Training limit increased to 1M
+ - Updated Infantry Tank MIO to vanilla

 #### Navy
  - Reduced all Concentrated Industry dockyard output 15% -> 12.5%